devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### createProject
 #### parameter
-1. the programming language that you will use for this project
+1. the template used for project generation
 2. the project name

 #### example
-createProject("java","cobigenexample")
+createProject("devon4j","cobigenexample")

 ***